propelorm/Propel2/documentation/documentation/06-transactions.markdown

 $fromAccount->save($con);
 {% endhighlight %}

-The same code works without explicitely passing the connection object, because Propel knows how to get the right connection from a Model:
+The same code works without explicitly passing the connection object, because Propel knows how to get the right connection from a Model:

 {% highlight php %}
 <?php